stasm/pewpew/README.md

     $ make -C node

+You can choose to run the simulation using one of the three versions:

+- `node node/game_node_canvas.rollup.js` uses the `canvas` package and renders to a rendering context implemented in Cairo.
+- `node node/game_fake_canvas.rollup.js` uses the `fake-canvas` package and renders to a no-op rendering context implemented as a native Node.js module in C++.
-You can choose between running with a no-op `RenderingContext2D` class implemented in either pure JS (`game_noop_canvas`) or as a native Node module (`game_fake_canvas`).
-The pure-JS version is likely to optimize the no-op draw calls away.
-In my measurements it's ca. 35% faster than the native module version.
+- `node node/game_noop_canvas.rollup.js` renders to the `NoopRenderingContext2D` instance implemented in pure JS.
+This variant is likely to optimize the no-op draw calls away.
+In my measurements it's ca. 35% faster than the no-op native module version.

-    $ node node/game_noop_canvas.rollup.js
-    $ node node/game_fake_canvas.rollup.js

 ----